Vitgracer/Local-LLM-assistant/README.md

 ## 🤖 Models Used

 I use [`HuggingFaceTB/SmolLM3-3B`](https://huggingface.co/HuggingFaceTB/SmolLM3-3B) — a compact 3B parameter chat-tuned model.
+It is licensed under the Apache License 2.0.

+The full text of the Apache License 2.0 is included in the `LICENSE` file in this repository.

 **Massive thanks and respect** to the authors of SmolLM3 and the HuggingFace community for making these tools open and accessible!